The library will be closed on Thursday, June 19th, in observance of the Juneteenth Holiday.

 • Patrons are expected to take responsibility for maintaining a clean and pleasant environment by removing crumbs, wiping off sticky surfaces, cleaning up after themselves, and properly disposing of trash.

 • Sleeping is permitted as long as it does not interfere with other patrons’ use of the library through excessive noise, relocating or rearranging furniture, or by impeding passageways or access to library material.
-Sleeping on the floor of the library or the grounds is not permitted.
+Sleeping or lying on the floor of the library or the grounds is not permitted nor is use of bedding, bed rolls, or sleeping bags.
+Blankets are allowed for children under the age of 3 years old.
 Sleeping patrons may occasionally be woken up by library staff to ensure there is not a medical emergency.

 • The only animals permitted inside the library are those used during special library programs and service animals, defined as animals that are individually trained to do specific work or perform tasks for the benefit of a person with a disability (see Iowa Code 216C.1A).